hollyschinsky/spotify-browser/module9.md

 ### Android Device Debugging via Chrome

-You can remotely debug your Android applications running on your device in a similar way to iOS apps running in Safari with Android apps running in Chrome.
-Follow the steps to get started.
+You can remotely debug your Android applications running on your device in a similar way to the above using Chrome.
+Follow the steps below to get started.

 #### Requirements
 - USB Cable